nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 In the half-bed, I put a star jasmine plant that I'm hoping will grow up the wall and break up all that white brick.
 I'll have to get a bigger trellis eventually since they don't stick to walls.

 There were tons of weird weed/shrubs along the back fence that were in rough shape.
 We pulled most of them out and started a new bed in the back corner of our yard.
 It's pretty shady back there, so we bought shrubs that did well in low light.
-There are a couple of sages, a hosta, and coleus.
+There are a couple of sages, hosta, and coleus.